Paddyk45/chlorophyte/README.md

 Before running any program that is part of Chlorophyte, you need to enter this command:
 `sudo iptables -A INPUT -p tcp -m multiport --dports 61000:65000 -j DROP` You will need to rerun the command after a reboot.
 ##### This will make the OS ignore all TCP packets received on ports 61000-65000.
-This is required because chlorophyte uses a TCP stack separate from the OSes one.
+This is required because Chlorophyte uses a TCP stack separate from the OSes one.
 If the OS receives a TCP packet without having a connection with that IP, it will send an RST packet.
 This command makes the OS ignore all connections on this port so that doesn't happen.

 ## Usage
 Check the `USAGE.md`s of the crates for info on how to use them.